 Solar Farm Substation

 On our sites a small enclosure houses the switchgear, which collects all the generated AC electricity from the smaller Transformer Units.
-The AC electricity from here is sent to market by connecting to the distribution network.
+The AC electricity from here is sent to market by connecting to the electricity network.
 The substation also houses an auxiliary transformer to provide low voltage electricity supply to the site.

 Spare Parts Containers